basilhendroff/truenas-iocage-wordpress/POST-INSTALL.md

 ## Manual Post-Installation Tasks
 The following tasks are done within the WordPress jail:

-1. Secure MariaDB
-2. Set up Authentication Unique Keys and Salts
+1. Set up Authentication Unique Keys and Salts
-3. Configure and test sSMTP
+2. Configure and test sSMTP
-4. Configure phpMyAdmin
+3. Configure phpMyAdmin

 There is the opportunity to incorporate some of the above within the WordPress script.
 For more information, refer to the blog post [WordPress Script: Opportunities for Improvement](https://blog.udance.com.au/2020/09/20/wordpress-script-opportunities-for-improvement/).

-### 1. Secure MariaDB
-Assuming your WordPress jail is named `wordpress`, note the DB root password `cat /root/wordpress_db_password.txt`.

-Use a terminal to enter the jail `iocage console wordpress`.

-Run the script `/usr/local/bin/mysql_secure_installation` making use of the DB root password noted previously.

-### 2. Set up Authentication Unique Keys and Salts
+### 1. Set up Authentication Unique Keys and Salts
 In a browser, enter https://api.wordpress.org/secret-key/1.1/salt/.

 In your terminal window, edit wp-config.php `cd /usr/local/www/wordpress && ee wp-config.php` and replace the relevant section with the contents from the browser.

-### 3. Configure and test sSMTP
+### 2. Configure and test sSMTP
 Edit the file `/usr/local/etc/ssmtp/ssmtp.conf`:

 `cd /usr/local/etc/ssmtp && ee ssmtp.conf`